 In Fort Worth, William Bryce was mayor.
 The population was about 160,000.
 Twelve railroads served the city.
-The city had 492 miles of sanitary sewer; 650 miles of streets, 185 of them paved.
+The city had 492 miles of sanitary sewer; 650 miles of streets (185 miles of them paved).
 No freeways.
 There were 176 churches, 60 public schools, and 3 vaudeville theaters.
 Building permits for the year totaled $13 million ($177 million today).

-Indeed, during the years of 1926-1934, despite the Great Depression, Fort Worth was transforming downtown, adding the Petroleum Building, Sanger Building, First United Methodist Church, Lone Star Gas Building, Sinclair Building, Star-Telegram Building, Public Market Building, Western Union Building, Central Fire Station, Blackstone Hotel, Fort Worth Club Building, Texas & Pacific Passenger Terminal and freight warehouse, Masonic Temple, U.S. Courthouse, Central Post Office, Worth Hotel and Theater, Medical Arts Building, Electric Building/Hollywood Theater, and The Fair Building.
+Indeed, during the years of 1926-1934, despite the Great Depression, Fort Worth was transforming downtown, adding the Petroleum Building, Sanger Building, First United Methodist Church, Lone Star Gas Building, Sinclair Building, Star-Telegram Building, Public Market Building, Western Union Building, Central Fire Station, Blackstone Hotel, Fort Worth Club Building, Texas & Pacific passenger terminal and freight terminal, Masonic Temple, U.S. Courthouse, Central Post Office, Worth Hotel and Theater, Medical Arts Building, Electric Building/Hollywood Theater, and The Fair Building.
 Heck, Jesse Jones built the last four of those, and he lived in Houston!

 By 1930 Jones’s Fort Worth Properties Corporation had built the Worth Hotel and Theater, Electric Building, and Medical Arts Building and was working on The Fair.

-And yet 1926-1934 was a time when several grand old buildings, some from the previous century, still stood.
+And yet despite the building boom, 1926-1934 was a time when several grand old buildings, some from the previous century, still stood.
 This 1928 aerial photo (larger image at bottom of post) shows the downtown of our parents or maybe our grandparents.
-The photo is a fascinating freeze-frame of history, showing dozens of buildings that now are gone, including these twenty:
+The photo is a fascinating freeze-frame of history, showing dozens of buildings that now are gone, including these twenty-five:

-3 City Hall (1893) on Throckmorton Street.
+3. City Hall (1893) on Throckmorton Street.
+It was designed by L. B. Weinman.
 Our 1938 city hall building is there now.
 The 1938 building is now the A. D. Marshall Public Safety and Courts Building.
 (Photo from private collection of Joe E. Haynes, Dallas.)

-4 Central Fire Station (1899) on Throckmorton.
+4. Central Fire Station (1899) on Throckmorton Street.
+Another Weinman design.
 The plaza of Fritz G. Lanham Federal Building is there now.

-7 T&P freight depot (1902) was located on Lancaster Avenue just west of the Al Hayne Memorial.
-It was replaced by the behemoth T&P freight depot of 1931.
-In 1905 people sat on the roof of the depot to see President Roosevelt speak at the passenger station.
+7. T&P freight depot (1908) was located on Lancaster Avenue just west of the Al Hayne Memorial.
+The 1908 depot replaced the 1902 depot, which burned in 1908.
+The 1908 depot was replaced by the behemoth T&P freight depot of 1931.
+In 1905 people sat on the roof of the 1902 depot to see President Roosevelt speak.
 A parking lot of Texas & Pacific Lofts is there today.
 (Charles Swartz photo from University of Texas at Arlington Library.)

 Medical Arts Building was imploded in 1973.
 Forty-story Burnett Plaza stands there today.

-12 This is the Texas & Pacific turntable and roundhouse on South Main at Railroad Avenue (Vickery Boulevard), built to replace the roundhouse that burned in the South Side fire of 1909.
-In 1938 T&P opened its new Lancaster yard (now Union Pacific’s Davidson yard) southwest of downtown.
+12. This is the Texas & Pacific turntable and roundhouse on South Main at Railroad Avenue (Vickery Boulevard), built to replace the roundhouse that burned in the South Side fire of 1909.
+In 1928, the year the aerial photo was taken, T&P opened its new Lancaster yard (now Union Pacific’s Davidson yard) southwest of downtown.
 The site of the roundhouse is now a parking lot for freight trailers.

-13 Where the Bank of America building is today at West 7th and Lamar streets, in 1910 lodge 124 of the Benevolent and Protective Order of Elks built its home.
-In 1928 the Elks would relocate and build a new home at West 4th and Burnet streets.
+13. Where the Bank of America building is today at West 7th and Lamar streets, in 1910 lodge 124 of the Benevolent and Protective Order of Elks built its home.
+In 1928 the Elks would build a new home at West 4th and Burnett streets.
 That building still stands as the YWCA.

 Look at the architectural detail of a corner of the building in about 1911.
 (Photo from University of Texas at Arlington Library Special Collections.)